ccat3z/stars/README.md

 * [home-sweet-gnome/dash-to-panel](https://github.com/home-sweet-gnome/dash-to-panel): An icon taskbar for the Gnome Shell.
 This extension moves the dash into the gnome main panel so that the application launchers and system tray are combined into a single panel, similar to that found in KDE Plasma and Windows 7+.
 A separate dock is no longer needed for easy access to running and favorited applications.
 * [nreco/data](https://github.com/nreco/data): Fast DB-independent DAL for .NET Core:  abstract queries, SQL commands builder, schema-less data access, POCO mapping (micro-ORM).
 * [CDDSCLab/Database-Optimization](https://github.com/CDDSCLab/Database-Optimization): :books: A collection of work related to Database Optimization.
-* [datafuselabs/databend](https://github.com/datafuselabs/databend): A powerful cloud data warehouse.
-Built for elasticity and efficiency.
+* [datafuselabs/databend](https://github.com/datafuselabs/databend): A modern cloud data warehouse focusing on Low-Cost and Low-Complexity for your massive-scale analytics needs.
 Open source alternative to Snowflake.
 Also available in the cloud: https://app.databend.com
 * [asg017/dataflow](https://github.com/asg017/dataflow): An experimental self-hosted Observable notebook editor, with support for FileAttachments, Secrets, custom standard libraries, and more!
 * [qgaye/DataStructures](https://github.com/qgaye/DataStructures): 数据结构 Java
 * [alibaba/DataX](https://github.com/alibaba/DataX): DataX是阿里云DataWorks数据集成的开源版本。